I want to buy a new camera before taking your course. Which one would you recommend?

 My daughter is 15 years old and very into photography.
 Would you run a workshop for teenagers?

 I don’t have any plans currently to create a new workshop specifically for teenagers.
 However I have had a few teenagers attend my ‘Photography for Parents’ workshop as everything learnt in the workshop can be applied to portrait photography of all kinds, not just photographing children.
-I am going to be releasing an online course in 2014 so this would be a great thing for your teenager to study from in their own time.
+My online course would be perfect for your teenager to study from in their own time.

 Do you offer 1-2-1 mentoring to professional photographers?

 I do offer a limited amount of mentoring sessions each year.
 See more details here.

 I’m going to run photographing workshops for parents.
 Is it ok if I use some of your wording from your website?